MicrosoftDocs/power-platform/power-platform/admin/powerapps-gdpr-delete-dsr.md

 Custom connector | | App creator: Available <br> Admin: Available Custom-connector permissions | | App creator: Available <br> Admin: Available

-\** With the introduction of CDS for Apps, if a database is created within the environment, environment permissions and model-driven app permissions are stored as records within the instance of that database.
-For guidance on how to respond to DSRs for users of CDS for Apps, see [Responding to Data Subject Rights (DSR) requests for Common Data Service for Apps customer data](common-data-service-gdpr-dsr-guide.md).
+\** With the introduction of Common Data Service, if a database is created within the environment, environment permissions and model-driven app permissions are stored as records within the instance of that database.
+For guidance on how to respond to DSRs for users of Common Data Service, see [Responding to Data Subject Rights (DSR) requests for Common Data Service customer data](common-data-service-gdpr-dsr-guide.md).

 ## Prerequisites